-On 7 & 8 October almost 100 ECFA members and other industry professionals came together at the Schlingel Festival (Chemnitz, Germany), attending the ECFA Seminar as a part of the Schlingel Industry Forum.
+On the 7th & 8th October almost 100 ECFA members and other industry professionals came together at the Schlingel Festival (Chemnitz, Germany), attending the ECFA Seminar as a part of the Schlingel Industry Forum.

-In the seminar, the role of festivals and other key players in promoting and distributing children’s films was discussed in panels and working groups.
-In a closing session, recommendations from all working groups were put together and translated into a list of 10 suggestions, that you can find here underneath.
+During the seminar the role of festivals and other key players in promoting and distributing children’s films was discussed in panels and working groups.
+In a closing session, recommendations from all working groups were put together and translated into a list of 10 suggestions, that you can find below.

-The full report of the seminar, with a follow-up to the Weimar Declaration, thought-provoking quotes and more suggestions for industry people can be found here.
+The full report of the seminar, with a follow-up to the Weimar Declaration, thought provoking quotes and more suggestions for industry professionals can be found here.

 ECFA expresses its gratitude to the entire Schlingel team for making this seminar happen, and wants to thank all participants for their active input.

 10 SCHLINGEL Festival Focus Points 2019